Edin's Hall Broch

-Edin's Hall Broch (also Edinshall Broch; Odin's Hall Broch) is a 2nd-century broch near Duns in the Borders of Scotland.
+Edin's Hall Broch (also Edinshall Broch; Woden's Hall Broch) is a 2nd-century broch near Duns in the Borders of Scotland.
 It is one of very few brochs found in southern Scotland.
 It is roughly 28 metres in diameter.

 Name

-In the late 18th century this site was called "Woden's Hall or Castle" (Woden the chief god from Anglo-Saxon mythology).
+In the late 18th century this site was called "Woden's Hall or Castle" (Woden being the chief god from Anglo-Saxon mythology).
 Its later name change apparently recalls the legend of the three-headed giant The Red Ettin known in tales and ballads.

 Location

 Edin's Hall Broch is one of the most southerly broch survivals, which are more typically associated with Northern Scotland.
 It is 4 miles north of the town of Duns.
 It stands on the northeast slope of Cockburn Law just above a fairly steep slope down to the Whiteadder Water.

 The broch stands in the northwest corner an Iron Age hillfort which presumably pre-dates the broch.
 The hillfort consists of a double rampart and ditches, enclosing an oval area some 135 metres by 75 metres.
 The entrance was on the west side.
 A large circular structure (roundhouse) in the centre of the fort, close to the broch, may have been the most important building before the broch's construction.